 You don’t want to surround yourself with employees whose style is just like yours.
 Welcome other perspectives and styles – it’ll likely improve your quality of work.

 The key throughout all of it is that you, as the leader, must focus your energy into uncovering people’s strengths and putting them in the right situations.

-5. How to start understanding your employees’ styles
+5. Start understanding your employees’ different work styles